programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 However, we face a new challenge.
 Our analysis to this point has focused on using sentiment analysis to characterize the nature of individual emails.
 To understand relationships between individuals, we need a method for looking for significant relationships between individuals in the organization.

-For this, we can turn to network theory.
-A network is a tool that helps explain how individuals interact within a community.
-A network is composed of a set of individuals, which are called *nodes* (and often represented as dots).
+For this, we can turn to social network analysis.
+A social network is a conceptual tool that helps explain how individuals interact within a community.
+In this model, a network represents a set of individuals as a series of points, which are called *nodes*.
 When an individual interacts with another node, this can be represented as a line connecting the first node (or source node) to the second node (or target node).
-This connecting line is called an *edge* in network theory.
+This connecting line is called an *edge* in network analysis.
 Each edge might carry with it information that describes some aspect of the relationship between those two nodes -- often a number of some kind.
 A network graph is a visualization that represents a collection of nodes as well as a number of edges between those nodes.

 There are 150 usernames listed in the Enron corpus dataset, which means our network contains 150 nodes.
 The maximum amount of possible sender-recipient pairs of individuals would be 150*149 = 22350 sender-recipient pairs.
 (Note that this assumes the order of sender and recipient matters to us.
 If we did not care about who was the sender and who was the recipient, the maximum would be half of 22350 = 11175 bidirectional pairs.)